 Prospecting can be challenging.
 There are problems finding and getting through to the prospect.
-It takes a significant amount of time and effort to be effective, generate a list and manage the numerous touches necessary to be a successful prospector.
+It takes a significant amount of time and effort to be effective, generate a list, and manage the numerous touches necessary to be a successful prospector.

-In fact recently I’m seeing that it takes 10-12 points of contact to connect with a prospect.
+In fact, recently I’m seeing that it takes 10-12 points of contact to connect with a prospect.
 In other words, connect rates are typically 8% - 10%.
 Then once you get them, converting the “connect” to a meeting is tough.

 You only have a limited amount of time to get the prospect’s attention and convert the “connect” into a meeting.
 And even if a prospect is interested in what you have to say, you may have reached them at a bad time and so the prospect says “not interested” or “I am all set” just to get you off the phone.
-It is not uncommon for even highly skilled prospectors to convert only 10% of “connects” into meeting.
+It is not uncommon for even highly skilled prospectors to convert only 10% of “connects” into meetings.
 In other words, 90% of the prospects you finally get on the phone will probably say “no.” No wonder salespeople hate prospecting.

 How to Increase Prospecting Productivity

 It’s simple.
 Turn your efforts toward referral prospecting.
 Referral prospecting simply means prospecting through people that you know -- your existing contacts, clients and business partners.